VaneDLA/react-apprenticeship/topics/typescript/readme.md

  # TypeScript
  We will use typescript when we need a more strict way to pass data.
-We need to define what kind of data we are passing and for that we will use types.
+We need to define what kind of data we are passing, and for that, we will use types.

  ## Type definitions